 a.
 As a result of the COVID pandemic, the US and Israeli governments offered different programs of financial aid.
-The Company participated in the following programs:
+The Company participated in the following program:

 On July 1, 2020, the Company received Economic Injury Disaster Loan (the "EIDL Loan") from an American Bank under the Small Business Administration COVID19 Program in the total of \$150.
-The loan matures in June, 2050 and bears interest of 3.75% per annum, payable monthly commencing on January 1, 2023, unless forgiven per program regulations.
-As of September 30, 2024, the total loan balance outstanding was \$150.
+The loan bears interest of 3.75% per annum, the loan shall be repaid in 360 equal monthly payments starting January 1, 2023, unless forgiven per program regulations.
+As of June 30, 2024, the total loan balance outstanding was \$148 (including \$2 current maturities).